phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.md

     * `r3 (isrg root x1)`

 `2018/pilot-truststore.jks`
-* Is the global trust store for OpenPeppol pilot and works for APs
+* Is the global trust store for OpenPeppol pilot APs
 * It is valid from 2018-2028
 * The contained aliases are:
     * `peppol root test ca - g2`